MikeCsPlayPlace/CubicSplineExtrema/csharp_lang/README.md

 But on a Mac you will have to use Mono, which is the cross-platform .NET framework.
 `$ mono CubicSplineExtrema.exe`
 and you should see a prompt to enter the test data input file:

-`Enter name of the input file: /Users/mikecourtney/dev/CubicSplineExtrema/test_data/4_point_symmetric_simple_maxima_data.csv` or a relative path such as:
+`Enter name of the input file:`

+You can enter in the absolute path to the 'test_data' directory file, or if you are still in the csharp_lang directory, the following relative path example will do the trick:
 `Enter name of the input file: ../test_data/4_point_symmetric_simple_maxima_data.csv`